Junaid-Aftab/DeepQ-Learning-Algorithm/README.md

 # deepq-learning-algorithm

-# A Comparison Between Recurrent and Non-recurrent Deep Q-Networks in a GridWorld Survival Game

 ## Description

 This repository contains code we implemented as part of the couse project for CMSC 727: Neural Modelling taught by James Reggia at University of Maryland, College Park.